mathomane/html-css-sumary/README.md

 It is also important to specify on the cintent direction.
 Most languages flow from left to right horizontally but some flow from right to left.

+**Summary for GitHub README:**

+- Introduction to Generic Elements:
+  - HTML elements like div and span are versatile tools for various purposes.
+- Purpose of Div and Span:
+  - Grouping elements or highlighting phrases.
+  - Targeting specific parts of the DOM with CSS or JavaScript.
+- Common Usage:
+  - Developers frequently encounter div and span when writing HTML.

+**Summary for GitHub README:**

+- Pre-HTML5 Era:
+  - Before HTML5, divs were extensively used for structuring web pages.
+- Overuse of Divs and Spans:
+  - Divs and spans are still commonly used for various purposes in HTML.
+- Emphasis on Semantic HTML:
+  - Importance of using semantic HTML elements over generic divs and spans.
+- Proper Usage:
+  - Avoid excessive use of divs and spans for every element.
+  - Opt for appropriate HTML elements based on their semantic meaning.
+- Functionality of Div and Span:
+  - Div is a block-level element, while span is an inline element.
+  - They serve as generic containers and require CSS or JavaScript for functionality.

+**Summary for GitHub README:**

+- Grouping Paragraphs with Div:
+  - Example scenario: adding a background color to paragraphs within an article.
+  - Introduce a div with the class "boxes" to group paragraphs and target them with CSS.

+- Specific Phrase Targeting with Span:
+  - Example scenario: targeting a specific phrase within the text for language attribute adjustment.
+  - Use the inline element span to mark the desired phrase for targeted adjustments.

+- Utilization of Global Attributes:
+  - Both div and span elements can utilize various global attributes like class, id, lang, and aria roles.

+- Div and Span Usage:
+  - They serve as last resort options when there isn't a suitable semantic element.
+  - Exercise caution and use them wisely when no other alternative exists.

+**Summary for GitHub README:**

+- Importance of HTML in Web Development:
+  - HTML plays a crucial role in marking up content on websites and web applications.

+- Functionality of HTML Files:
+  - HTML files are vital components of the web ecosystem.

+- Website Access:
+  - Visiting a website involves opening a web browser or web view and entering a URL.
+  - The URL triggers the web server to respond by sending back the specific HTML file located at that address.

+**Summary for GitHub README:**

+- Evolution of Web Complexity:
+  - In the past, everything needed for webpage display was in a single HTML file.
+  - Presently, text is often stored in databases, and various files are combined in real-time for customization.

+- File Distribution:
+  - Visual styling resides in CSS files, JavaScript in separate files, and media content in respective files.
+  - Multiple static files, including images, video, audio, and ads, contribute to webpage composition.

+- User Interaction:
+  - Users initiate webpage access by visiting a URL, prompting a request for an HTML file.
+  - The server responds by returning a single HTML file, which the browser reads and executes.